publicdocs/wildfire-data-archive/README.md

 ````
 https://github.com/publicdocs/wildfire-data-archive/
 Available under the license below.
-No claim to original U.S. Government or other third-party works.
+No claim to original government or other third-party works.

 The information contained in this system is
 * UNOFFICIAL,